Skip to main content

 Official Request Procedure

-- Create "Feature Request" or "Technical Support" case via AWS Support Console
+• Create a "Feature Request" or "Technical Support" case in the AWS Support Console

-- Include the following information when requesting package addition:
+• The following information is required when requesting package additions:

-- Review of existing alternative solutions and limitations
+• Review results and limitations of existing alternative solutions

 Realistic Expectations and Constraints